gramener/gramex/gramex/apps/guide/deploy/README.md

 configurations, file paths, database locations, etc. All of these can be configured in `gramex.yaml` using pre-defined variables.

-### Pre-defined variables
+### Deployment variables

-The following pre-defined variables are available in every YAML file:

-- `$YAMLFILE`: absolute path to the current YAML file
-- `$YAMLPATH`: absolute path to the current YAML file's directory
-- `$YAMLURL`: relative path to the current YAML file's directory from the current working directory.
-For example, `base/dir/gramex.yaml` has a `$YAMLURL` of `base/dir`, and `gramex.yaml` has a `$YAMLURL` of `.`.
-- `$GRAMEXPATH`: absolute path to the Gramex directory

-For example, if you have the following directory structure:
+[Predefined variables](../config/#predefined-variables) are useful in deployment.
+For example, say you have the following directory structure:

     /app              # Gramex is run from here.
 It is the current directory /component      # Inside a sub-directory, we have a component